 Nursing contact hours provided by Terri Goodman and Associates are valid nationwide and accepted by nursing professional organizations in many foreign countries.
 One contact hour of continuing education credit will be awarded to nurses upon completion of the live webinar and evaluation.

-Social workers can earn one contact hour of continuing education credit from the Texas State Board of Social Work Examiners by completing either the live or recorded webinar.
-Certificates of completion will automatically populate and can be found in the My courses tab under the completed webinar.
+Professional Counselors and Social Workers can earn one contact hour of continuing education credit from the Texas State Board of Examiners of Professional Counselors and the Texas State Board of Social Work Examiners, respectively, by completing either the live or recorded webinar.

 The ILDAN Webinar program is also approved by the National Association of Social Workers (Approval #886638759-2175) for 1 Social Work continuing education contact hour per webinar.

 Donna L. Luebke is a board certified Adult Nurse Practitioner with an MSN in Critical Care Nursing.
 She has over 32 years of nursing experience which includes adult critical care, cardiology, electrophysiology, trauma, bioethics, end-of-life care, and organ donation and transplantation including living organ donation.
 She is currently employed by the Ohio Permanente Medical Group.